SNOMED-Documents/snomed-editorial-guide/annotations.md

   * Validation for annotations, such as spell check
   * Annotation cardinality - Most attributes will be 0..1 but some may allow multiple values.

+See also [SNOMED CT Annotations](https://confluence.ihtsdotools.org/display/mag/SNOMED+CT+Annotations) for more information.